cosmos/sdk-tutorials/academy/1-what-is-cosmos/2-cosmos-ecosystem.md

 </HighlightBox>

 All Ethereum tools (such as Truffle and Metamask) are compatible with Ethermint.
 Developers can even port their Solidity smart contracts to interact with the Interchain Ecosystem.
 Building a chain is not necessary to develop Interchain-compatible smart contracts, it can be all done with Ethermint.
-However, while Ethermint allows running vanilla Ethereum as a Cosmos application-specific blockchain, developers benefit from the Tendermint BFT.
+However, while Ethermint allows running vanilla Ethereum as a Cosmos application-specific blockchain, developers benefit from the CometBFT.

 <HighlightBox type="synopsis">